-Lower Lake Lafayette has gradually transitioned from a lake to what appears and functions like a cypress dominated swamp, Florida Administrative Code 62-302(16) defines a lake as ". . . a lentic fresh waterbody with a relatively long water residence time and an open water area that is free from emergent vegetation under typical hydrologic and climatic conditions.
-Aquatic plants, as defined in subsection 62-340.200(1), F.A.C., may be present in the open water."
-As Figure 2 shows, there is little open water; the open water that currently exists is due to Fish and Wildlife's maintenance of the canoe trails.
-Leon County staff and FDEP were in discussions regarding the re-classification of this waterbody from a lake to a wetland.
-FDEP decided that they would not reclassify the system.
+Lower Lake Lafayette has gradually transitioned from a lake to what appears and functions like a cypress dominated swamp.
+Florida Administrative Code 62-302(16) defines a lake as ". . . a lentic fresh waterbody with a relatively long water residence time and an open water area that is free from emergent vegetation under typical hydrologic and climatic conditions.
+Aquatic plants, as defined in subsection 62340.200(1), F.A.C., may be present in the open water."
+As Figure 5 shows, there is little open water; the open water that currently exists is due to Fish and Wildlife's maintenance of the canoe trails.